Published on May 14, 2020

 We waited, but only until April 6, 2020.
 I was to see Dr. Kerry Rogers, but I got a call a week before my appointment.
 They said due to COVID-19, we would be doing the appointment over the Internet.
 I had my blood drawn locally, so we would have updated results.
 My white blood count was still at 75,000, which is what it was in early February.

 You cannot help but hope you will be part of the 25 to 30 percent that will never need treatment for CLL.
 That’s still my hope.
-In the meantime, I feel great, so I will to continue to work out one to two hours every day.
-My weight is stable, I eat healthy, and I have a great family and a loving wife.
+In the meantime, I feel great, so I will continue to work out one to two hours every day.
+My weight is stable, I eat healthily, and I have a great family and a loving wife.
 My goal is to keep taking care of myself and control what I can.
 “We plan, God laughs.”

 We are more informed, and we will take each blood test as it comes.
 No rush for any treatment.
 If that ever happens, we will keep you all posted.
 Life is never dull!